tjkandala/baahuDocs/docs/ssr.md

 When you are building a blog or e-commerce site, don't use a framework like baahu.
 For example, these docs are made with docusaurus, not baahu.

-Regardless of which side of the debate you align with, you will benefit from baahus virtually [best-in-class startup metrics](/docs/performance#startup-performance-lighthouse).
+Regardless of which side of the debate you align with, you will benefit from Baahu's virtually [best-in-class startup metrics](/docs/performance#startup-performance-lighthouse).